 OUR SERVICE STANDARDS

-Providing a reliable and efficient network is important to us, so we’ve made a commitment to service standards with your retailer.
+Providing a reliable and efficient network is important to us, so we’ve made a commitment to service standards to customers on our network.

 Our service standards cover:

 The power quality you can expect

 Our business and commercial service standards are detailed in this brochure.

 To help you we have prepared FAQs.
 If anything's not clear you can call us on 0508 VECTOR (832 867) or email us.

 Report an outage